didof/didof-blog/content/react/_shots/post1.md

 ---
 title: test1
+description:
+  short: Learning how to use this new custom hook of mine
-description: Learning how to use this new custom hook of mine
+  long: Learning how to use this new custom hook of mine
 color: red
 thumbnail:
   img: happy_fingers.jpg